pietrosaveri/RemoveThatBG/README.md

 # Settings (⌘+,)

-RemoveThatBG! offers a beautiful, intuitive settings page to tailor the app to your workflow:
+RemoveThatBG! offers a beautiful, incredibly good looking intuitive settings page to tailor the app to your workflow:

 ### 📦 Model Tab
 - **Default Model:** `u2netp.onnx` is selected by default for instant, lightweight performance.
 For higher quality, switch to `isnet-general-use`.
 - **Model Selection:** Pick from a curated list of background removal models, each optimized for different scenarios (general, human, anime, high-res, etc.).
 - **Model Status:** Instantly see if a model is downloaded and ready to use.
-Models are stored in `~/.u2net/` for offline performance.
+Models are stored in `'/Users/<USER_NAME>/Library/Application Support/RemoveThatBG/models'` for offline performance.
+Note to the `Library` foleder is a hidden folder, use `cmd+shift+.` to find it.
 - **Speed & Performance:** The first use of a new model downloads it automatically.
 Subsequent uses are much faster.
 Swift–Python integration is actively optimized for speed.
 - **Descriptions:** Each model includes a detailed description to help you choose the best fit for your needs.